1dxy/DiscordJS-V13/README.md

 How to setup `config.json`

+`{

-`"token": "ADD YOUR BOT TOKEN HERE",`
+"token": "ADD YOUR BOT TOKEN HERE",

-`"prefix": "ADD YOUR BOT PREFIX HERE"`
+"prefix": "ADD YOUR BOT PREFIX HERE"

+}`

 # Running the bot